-- Labels on incoming containers of hazardous chemicals are not to be removed or defaced until the container is empty and triple rinsed. - Secondary use containers (containers used for dispensing from bulk containers or containers of chemical mixtures prepared in the lab) should be labeled with complete chemical name, concentration, and the hazard class.
+- Labels on incoming containers of hazardous chemicals are not to be removed or defaced until the container is empty and triple rinsed. - Secondary use containers (containers used for dispensing from bulk containers or containers of "made- up" chemical mixtures) should be labeled with complete chemical name, concentration, and the hazard class.